RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Activities/Podcast.md

   - Update2 on Group(10 Minutes Ago)
     //Announcement on Platforms (10 Minutes before)//

-  - Summary and appriciate the guest.
+  - Summary and appreciate the guest.
   - Feedback Polls

-NOTE : Record video and audia with high quality mic so we can upload it on Youtube and other platform
+NOTE : Record video and audio with high quality mic so we can upload it on YouTube and other platform

 ## FUTURE PLANS :
 - Offline studio
-- Monetization : Advertisements for business, Sponsers for podcast etc.
+- Monetization : Advertisements for business, Sponsors for podcast etc.
-- Business Oportunity : Merchandise, Service such as Pentesting, complience, etc
+- Business Opportunity : Merchandise, Service such as Pentesting, compliance, etc